vibhanshu-mishra/samsara-hos-audit/README.md

 ## Issue Severity Levels

-The audit categorizes findings into three severity levels to help compliance teams prioritize their work.
+The audit categorises findings into three severity levels to help compliance teams prioritise their work.

 ### 🚨 Critical